-

 people who decide on how to spend the money have to juggle multiple health needs – medication, hospitals, GP (primary care)

-when more money is allocated to the NHS, it is quickly absorbed into multiple services and people may not see a differenceover the past few years there has been money put into increasing access to psychological therapies (IAPT) for mild/ moderate anxiety / depression
+over the past few years there has been money put into increasing access to psychological therapies (IAPT) for mild/ moderate anxiety / depression

-in arts therapies we work with people more severely mentally ill than thatyou may also be interested to hear that part of the NHS plan is to have trained people to work with schools and colleges to help with mental health of young people
+you may also be interested to hear that part of the NHS plan is to have trained people to work with schools and colleges to help with mental health of young people

 sorry I don’t feel equipped to comment on Brexit/ EU!